-Resolution CY18067 Approving Submission of the FY2019 Indian Housing Plan to the U.S. Department of Housing and Urban Development Page 2 CERTIFICATION The foregoing Resolution was duly adopted at the Tribal Council Meeting held on the Coquille Indian Tribe Reservation in North Bend, Oregon, on, July 14, 2018 with the required quorum present by a vote of For: Against: Absent: Abstaining.
+Resolution CY18067 Approving Submission of the FY2019 Indian Housing Plan to the U.S. Department of Housing and Urban Development Page 2 CERTIFICATION The foregoing Resolution was duly adopted at the Tribal Council Meeting held on the Coquille Indian Tribe Reservation in North Bend, Oregon, on, July 14, 2018 with the required quorum present by a vote of of For: O Against; O Absent; O Abstaining.
 Brenda Meade, Chairperson Secretary-Treasurer